because life can be messy and hard...

 Kimberly is a yoga teacher and a Self-care coach.

-Pre-covid Kimberly worked in-person at studios, centers, and homes and beaches in Massachusetts and Rhode Island.
-Now her studio has moved online where she is works with students and clients focusing on integrating the practices and principals of yoga into body, mind, relationships and life.
+Kimberly has worked in-person at studios, centers, and homes and beaches in Massachusetts and Rhode Island.
+During covid her studio moved online where she where she continues to work with students and clients focusing on integrating the practices and principals of yoga and self-care into body, mind, relationships and life.
 When the world opens back up again, Kimberly looks forward to again opening her home ,near the beach in Middletown, RI to small groups for retreats, workshops and yoga overnights in the beautiful Newport RI area!

-Kimberly is an RYT-200 with an extensive background in the fields of education, theater and the arts.
+Kimberly holds a certificate in Wellness Counseling from Cornell University.
+She is an RYT-200 (registered yoga teacher) with an extensive background in the fields of education, theater and the arts.
 Initially trained with Andrew Tanner, Elements3 Yoga, she has since completed apprenticeship with beloved Massachusetts teacher Jacqui Bonwell, and is certified in Subtle® Yoga with Kristine Kaoverii Weber and The Daya Foundation's Trauma Informed Brain Sensitve Yoga.

-Her teaching is trauma - sensitive and accessible.
+All of her teaching is trauma-sensitive and accessible.

 We experience our lives on many levels: